Generalized Linear Bandits: Almost Optimal Regret with One-Pass Update: Preliminary

-In the above, $\theta_*\in\R^d$ is a $d$-dimensional vector unknown to the learner.
-The function $h(r,\tau)$ is the base measure, which provides the intrinsic weighting of the variable $r$, while $m(z)$ is twice continuously differentiable function used for normalizing the distribution. $g:\R\rightarrow\R$ is the dispersion function controlling the variability of the distribution.
-It is known that the expectation and variance of the exponential family distribution can be calculated as $\E[ r\given z]= \mu(z) \triangleq m'(z) $ and $\mbox{Var}(r\given z ) = g(\tau)m''(z)$~\citep[Proposition 3.1]{book'08:exp-families}.
-Common examples of~\eqref{eq:GLM} include Gaussian, Bernoulli, Poisson, and Exponential distributions.
+Here, $\theta_*\in\R^d$ is a $d$-dimensional vector unknown to the learner.
+The function $h(r,\tau)$ is the base measure, which provides the intrinsic weighting of the variable $r$, while $m(z)$ is twice continuously differentiable function used for normalizing the distribution.
+Besides, $g:\mathbb{R}\rightarrow\mathbb{R}$ is the dispersion function controlling the variability of the distribution and $\tau\in\mathbb{R}$ is a known parameter.
+The expectation and variance of the exponential family distribution can be calculated as $\E[ r\given z]= \mu(z) \triangleq m'(z) $ and $\mbox{Var}(r\given z ) = g(\tau)m''(z)$~\citep[Proposition 3.1]{book'08:exp-families}.
+Common examples of~\eqref{eq:GLM} include Gaussian, Bernoulli, and Poisson distributions.
 The goal of the learner is to maximize the cumulative expected reward, which is equivalent to minimizing the regret,